Liza Snyder: Life and career

 After Yes, Dear, Snyder had a five-year hiatus.
-In 2011, she returned to television with guest starring role in an episode of House, playing a patient in need of a lung transplant.
+In 2011, she returned to television with a guest starring role in an episode of House, playing a patient in need of a lung transplant.
 She reprised her Yes, Dear role in a 2013 episode of Raising Hope.
 In 2016, Snyder returned to regular series television work starring alongside Matt LeBlanc in the CBS sitcom Man with a Plan.